tgtigger/Eloquent-JS-Exercises/README.md

-# JS-Practice
+# Eloquent JS  Exercises

-Place where I run through JS exercises
+This repo will store the code I write as I work on the various exercises found in Eloquent Javascript 3rd edition